sjpierce/CSTAT.RR2025/README.md

     numeric superscripts in square brackets for in-text citations and put the reference list in the order the citations were used.
 It is used by Quarto to format reference sections.
+  - `Create_MyStudy_Data.qmd`: This Quarto script creates the example file `data/MyStudy.RData`.
+The output from rendering the script is stored `output/Create_MyStudy_Data.html`.
   - `CSTAT_theme.css`: This is custom style sheet file to provide color scheme, fonts, etc. for my slides.
   - `CSTAT.RR2025.Rproj`: This is an RStudio project file.
 It contains some settings for working with the project in that software.
+  - `MyStudy_Report.qmd`: This Quarto script is an example dynamic document used in the live demonstration during my presentation.
+It reads in example data, then analyzes it.
+The rendered output is stored in `output/MyStudy_Report.html`.
   - `README.md`: This file is obtained by knitting the `README.qmd` file and is used by GitHub to display information about the repository.
     Do not edit it manually: just re-knit `README.qmd` to update it.
 In